Dinir/Streamliner/README.md

 Mods of the game can't overcome these at the moment.

 - Upsurge game mode will fail to properly pause the game.
-- Weapon warning is not properly available in multiplayer races.
-It only works when a bot gets a mines pickup.
+- Weapon warning is, even in the vanilla hud, not properly available in multiplayer races.
+It only works when a bot gets a pickup.
-- The shake effect can't be triggered when the ship hits the track surface hard enough.
+- The shake effect can't be triggered when the ship hits the track surface hard enough without falling from a high enough height.
 - Splitscreen mode is not supported.
 - Steamworks features are blocked when Code Mods are running.
 This includes submitting records to the leaderboards and Steam based multiplayer races.